 Where should I stay to spot the GB Giant this summer?
-The Chase Hotel, in the Wye Valley area of outstanding natural beauty, at the gateway to the Royal Forest of Dean, Herefordshire.
+Brooks Country House, in the Wye Valley area of outstanding natural beauty, at the gateway to the Royal Forest of Dean, Herefordshire.

 From the mid-1980s, or thereabouts, the GB Giant spent his nights dozing in an enormous chair in the Forest of Dean.
 Since the start of this year, however, and with the mysterious disappearance of the chair, he’s grown fond of spending the odd night in Clearwell Caves.
 There’s just enough room with his feet in one cavern and his head in another.
 It’s not the same as sleeping under the night’s sky of course, but the bats do make good company and he often chuckles to himself as they flitter and swoop in-out of his nostrils.
 Should you chance on him stealing away before dawn, don’t mention Jack and the Giant Slayer, filmed in the Forest.